 This means that in a short while, you will have the new computer set up exactly like the old one, with your Office, your programs, emails, accounts, passwords, documents, pictures and everything else.

 Ready to protect your entire computer without slowing it down?
-Get Zinstall Backup here.
+Get Zinstall FullBack here.